schmaustech/ceph-on-hosted-cluster-blog/README.md

     text: Download virtctl for Mac for x86_64
   - href: https://hyperconverged-cluster-cli-download-openshift-cnv.apps.kni21.schmaustech.com/amd64/windows/virtctl.zip
     text: Download virtctl for Windows for x86_64
 ~~~

+Since I am running on a linux host I will download the linux version of the virtctl command.
+Once it is downloaded I will ungzip and untar the command and take a quick peek at its version output.

 ~~~bash
 $ wget https://hyperconverged-cluster-cli-download-openshift-cnv.apps.kni21.schmaustech.com/amd64/linux/virtctl.tar.gz --no-check-certificate